pymupdf/PyMuPDF/docs/shape.rst

 **border_width** (*float*)

-  Set the border width for text insertions as a percentage of the font size.
+  New in v1.14.9.
+Set the border width for text insertions, as a percentage of the font size.
 Default value is 0.05 (5%).
-New in v1.14.9.
-Relevant only if the render mode argument is used with a value greater zero.
+Relevant only if `render mode > 0`.

 ----